makersGC/awesome-micropython/readme.md

 * [Programming with MicroPython: Embedded Programming with Microcontrollers and Python](http://shop.oreilly.com/product/0636920056515.do) - by Nicholas H. Tollervey.

+## Tutorials

+* [MicroPython NES Emulator on a RISC-V 64 Processor](https://robotzero.one/micropython-nes-emulator-on-a-risc-v-64-processor/) - Project executed in a FPGA.

 ## Resources

 * [MicroPython](http://micropython.org) - Project website.
 Test drive the pyboard.
 Try MicroPython online with unicorn.